There was a time in this country when we truly were a secular nation.

 The problem for these new churches is the same problem old churches have had.
 Keeping a grip on your flock is a very hard thing to do, at least perpetually.
 The Catholic church was once a powerful quasi-governmental entity, with untold riches and power to dethrone Kings.
 That has changed dramatically since the middle-ages.
 While still powerful today, the Church finds its grip becoming more and more tenuous.
 As the chart above shows, most Catholics are no longer regular churchgoers.
 And we're talking about a Church that has Mass five times a day.

 As I noted in my posting about tithing, there are a lot of folks who get caught up in the fervor of evangelicalism.
-When you join a church or cult, it seems everyone loves you and you are the center of attention.
+When you join a church or cult, it seems everyone loves you and you are the center of attention (some call this "love-bombing").
 You give them all your money and you are so popular - for a while.
 As soon as you run out of money, well, you stop being the flavor-of-the-week.
 At at that point, many folks drift away from these new churches.

 It is said that in any of these cults or cult-like evangelical churches, at any given time, one-third of the members are joining, one third are staying, and one-third are leaving.
 There is a "story arc" for belief, it seems.
 People get excited about being in a new religion and think it will go on forever.
 Then they sort of just practice it, even if the initial thrill is gone.
 Finally, they get disgusted and feel used - or just merely lose interest - and quit, or start showing up less and less.